Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 ### **2. Parry**
 The parry system allows the player to negate incoming attacks by timing a defensive ability just before getting hit.
 If the parry is successful, the attacker is knocked back or staggered through a triggered follow-up ability.

 In-game preview:

 https://github.com/user-attachments/assets/8b71a822-1348-4409-87a1-5e5ed62223c6

-The system works as follows:

-The parry ability (UGA_ParryBase) applies a GameplayTag that marks the character as "parrying".
+#### 2.1 The Parry Ability: Setting the State

+The UGA_ParryBase ability is the defensive action performed by the player.
+Its primary purpose is to establish the parrying state on the defender by applying a specific Gameplay Tag upon activation.
 ```c++
 UGA_ParryBase::UGA_ParryBase()
 {